 - The bank will want to examine personal records such as tax returns, bank accounts, assets and liabilities, in addition to asking for a hardship letter from you.

 - Accommodating buyers will mean keeping your home in spotless condition for weeks or months until an offer is received and putting up with traffic through your home.

 - There is no assurance the bank will accept a short sale offer.

-- The derogatory credit will remain on your credit report for 7 years.
+- The derogatory credit item will remain on your credit report for seven years.